JonatanS/konstru-manual/known_limitations.md

-# Known Limitations
+# Known Limitations in Konstru \(beta\)

 # Revit

 ## IDs

-Keep in mind that two people using the same Konstru Model in Revit should sync their Revit Models using Worksharing.
-Otherwise they'll have different IDs in both local Models which might cause confusion.
+Two people using the same Konstru Model in Revit should sync their Revit Models using Worksharing.
+Otherwise, each model will have a different ID in both local Models, which might cause confusion.

 ## Elements

-Supported Konstru element types are: Columns, Braces, Beams, Floors, Walls, Grids, Groups, Levels.
-Analytical elements such as loads are not supported.
+Konstru currently supports the following element types: Columns, Braces, Beams, Floors, Walls, Grids, Groups, Levels.

+Analytical elements such as loads are not supported at this time.

 ## Openings

 Symbolic lines in openings might be interpreted as the opening outline.
-To avoid this either don't use them or make sure they have a line-style \(eg. Thin-Lines\) applied.
-This way Konstru can recognize them as annotations.
+To avoid this misinterpretation, either do not use symbolic lines or make sure the symbolic lines have a line-style \(eg. Thin-Lines\) applied.
+When symbolic lines have a line-style, Konstru will recognize them as annotations.

 ## Adaptive Components

-Will be up and downloaded by Konstru if family and type are existing in the Revit file.
-They will be displayed in the web as spheres marking their location points.
+Adaptive Components will be uploaded and downloaded by Konstru if family and type exist in the Revit file.
+Adaptive Components  will be displayed on the web as spheres marking their location points.

 ## Names

 Revit does not support special characters in names for Levels or Grids.
 The following characters are allowed:
 `A-Z a-z 0-9` and `. _-/'()"`.
 All Element names are written to the `Konstru_Name` Text parameter.
-It should be created automatically - if not, create it manually.
+It should be created automatically.
+If the text parameter is not created automatically, you should create it manually.

 ## Custom Profiles